Nissan QR25DE Tuning

 1. Engine Tunes - engine tuning/remapping provides the most advantage in terms of cost savings, aftermarket ECUs, and piggyback ECUs are all alternatives.

-2. Fast road cams are one of the most significant mechanical changes, but they must be installed by someone who knows what they're doing and they are not always easy to source but you might find a local firm to regrind a stock camshaft.
+2. Performance exhaust cams are one of the most significant mechanical changes, the intake side is taken care of with the CVTC.
+They are not always easy to source but you might find a local firm to regrind a stock camshaft.

 3. Intake and Exhaust - Note that on their own these mods will NOT ADD POWER in most cases, but they can help enhance power after other mods by removing the restriction.